eurobench/pi_bench/README.md

 + enter the needed values in the section **ENTER VALUES**:

 			% ENTER SUBJECT NUMBER HERE
 			subject = 1;
-			% ENTER WHETHER RECORDING IS CONTINOUS OR TAKES A SPECIAL DURATION iscont = 0;
-			duration =  5;

-+ if the acquisition should have a special duration, set `iscont = 0`, type in duration and run the script
+			COMPORT = {'COM1', 'COM2'};

-+ if the acquisition should be continous, set `iscont = 1` and run the script
++ run the script

-+ to stop the acquisition type any button while having the figure opened
++ a figure will pop up indicating that the acquisition has started: to stop the acquisition type any button while having the figure opened

++ data will be sent and saved in an according folder named after the subject number

-+ close the ROS node:
++ after the script stopped running automatially, close the ROS node:

 			rosshutdown

- The Subscriber needs to open the matlab file `final_ROS1_sub` and follow these instructions:
+ The Subscriber needs to open the matlab file `Main_Subscriber` and follow these instructions:

-+ connect to the ROS Master

-			rosinit('<URI of the ROS Master>')

-+ type in the amount of time you want your measured data to have in **ENTER VALUES**
++ fill out the part **ENTER VALUES** with the subject number and the master's ip address or ROS URI of the master node to connect to the master

 			% ENTER SUBJECT NUMBER HERE
 			subject = 1;
-			% TYPE IN DURATION  YOU WANT TO RECEIVE DATA FROM global duration
-			duration = 5;
+			% TYPE IN IP ADDRESS FOR THE MASTER NODE ip_master = '192.168.1.1';

 + run script to start and stop streaming with the GUI

-+ close the ROS node:

-			rosshutdown
++ received data will be automaticlly saved in an according folder named after the subject number

+Detailed instructions can be found in a manual located in the folder named Matlab Code.

 ## Acknowledgements
 ![Eurobench Logo](http://eurobench2020.eu/wp-content/uploads/2018/06/cropped-logoweb.png)